ragul-kachiappan/personal-page/src/content/posts/drf_validations.md

 ## Custom Validations

 DRF provides basic validations such as `required`, but often we need custom validation requirements for specific fields and customized error responses.
+Let's take a look at how we can implement custom validation logic as a method inside serializer.

 ### Field-level Validations